py5coding/py5book/integrations/numpy.md

 It looks better.
 The logo image on the left is correct.
 The black color in the logo image on the right is correct, but the rest are incorrect.
-We must still be using the wrong Color Channel Order for the image when loaded by OpenCV.
+We must still be using the wrong Color Channel Order for the image loaded by OpenCV.

 If we search around online we will discover that OpenCV reverses the Color Channel Order, ordering it 'BGR', or 'BGRA' for images with